pfheatwole/thesis/meta/discussion.rst

   older tracks were often inaccurate shouldn't mean we can't start designing a system for newer tracks with better accuracy.

+* Don't mix up the two problems: *discovery* and *use*.
+If a tool deals with both, don't get focused on the tool: stay focused on the individual problem.

 Predictive modeling
 -------------------

+* I'm interested in both *estimation* and *prediction*: pilots want accurate estimates of places they've been (estimation), but also of places they haven't been yet (prediction).

 * Note to self: this paper is strictly focused on estimating wind field structure from flight data.
 Any discussion of extracting patterns from sets of flights must be relegated to the "Future Work" chapter.

+* You can only predict what you can detect.

+  You can only discover "recurring structure" involving structure you're capable of detecting that structure in the first place.

+* You can only condition predictions on structure you can detect (applies both to detecting structure from data and in-flight)

+* Accuracy is important both when estimating from data and in-flight.
+If you're trying to condition a prediction based on some variable, then your "from data" and "in-flight" estimates better agree or the predictions could be worse than an unconditional (marginalized) prediction.

+* Discuss uncertainty quantification?

+* Earlier I discussed aspect of wind field structure like thermals, sink, and shear, but don't those are sort of "summaries" of the wind field.
+  Those are good targets for "feature detectors", but I'm arguing that better feature detectors can be created if they have access to the underlying wind field.

+  I need to show how model-free methods are incapable of estimating those from the available data.

+* Static models that simply summarize historical averages or rates aren't useless, but they are pretty boring; for example, in Michael von Kaenel's thesis the conclusion was simply "stay along the ridge", which pilots already know.

+  Instead, we want a probabilistic model that gives answers that have been **conditioned** on some *set of observations* :math:`\mathcal{O}
+  = \left\{x\right\}`.
+But there are multiple levels to this: a simple kriging model can use just the current observations to try and build a regression model over the current state, but conceptually the trained model is essentially using the historical data as "pseudo-observations".
+You're not just conditioning the answer based on current observations, but on the historical observations as well.
+Mathematically, we say that the historical data is encoded in a *model* :math:`\mathcal{M}`, so the distribution becomes :math:`\vec{x} \sim p \left(\vec{x} \given \mathcal{O}, \mathcal{M}
+  \right)`.

+  This distinction is obvious to data science practitioners, but it's probably helpful to make the idea explicit for the less mathematically inclined reader.

 Problems of discovery and use